hmckay/BOTLv2/README.md

 <a id="2">[2]</a>
 McKay, H., Griffiths, N., Taylor, P., Damoulas, T. and Xu, Z., 2020.
 Bi-directional online transfer learning: a framework.
 Annals of Telecommunications, 75(9), pp.523-547.

+<a id="3">[3]</a>
+Zelnik, M.L. and Perona, P., 2015.
+Self-tuning spectral clustering.
+Advances in Neural Information Processing Systems, pp.1601-1608.

+<a id="4">[4]</a>
+Yang, Y., Wu, X. and Zhu, X., 2005, August.
+Combining proactive and reactive predictions for data streams.
+In Proceedings of the eleventh ACM SIGKDD international conference on Knowledge discovery in data mining (pp. 710-715).

+<a id="5">[5]</a>
+Bifet, A. and Gavalda, R., 2007, April.
+Learning from time-changing data with adaptive windowing.
+In Proceedings of the 2007 SIAM international conference on data mining (pp. 443-448).
+Society for Industrial and Applied Mathematics.